Message Board, Announcements, Press Release 10-07-2022

 Traffic Education Class

-Sheriff John Dennee is pleased to announce a new program he has implemented.
-Beginning Jan 7th, 2014, Traffic Offenders will have the option of enrolling in the Sheriff's Office Traffic Education Program when receiving citations for minor traffic offenses.
+Beginning Jan.
+7th, 2014 Traffic Offenders will have the option of enrolling in the Sheriff's Office Traffic Education Program when receiving citations for minor traffic offenses.
 What this means to you is, if a Deputy issues you a citation and you have not had any traffic convictions with in the past 12 months, you can be eligible to take the class.
 If you successfully pass the class, your citation will be dismissed.

 911 Hang up Calls